 Using Restriction Sets for Conditional Release

 In order to conditionally release a resource or activity in your course based on the completion of another course item, you will need to make sure that Completion Tracking is enabled in your course.
-This process has not changed and is detailed in the article Completion Tracking.
+Please see our article on Completion Tracking.

 Once you have enabled completion tracking in your course, you can set up completion criteria within the activities or resources in your course.
 In essence, these settings allow you to specify how students can interact with any activity or resource in your course in order to mark it as ‘Complete’.
 You can allow students to simply read or access an item before it is considered complete, or to manually mark items as complete.
 In the case of activities, you can also specify that a certain number of posts be made to a forum or that a passing grade be achieved in a quiz before the activity can be marked complete.